aphalo/photobiologyLEDs/README.md

 To subset based on different criteria we can use predefined character vectors of LED names.
-For example, vector `nichia_leds` lists the names of the spectra for filters made by NIchia.
+For example, vector `nichia_leds` lists the names of the spectra for LEDs made by NIchia.

 ``` r
 Nichia_leds